 Parents and guardians information

-Your step-by-step guide to starting at University
+Your step-by-step guide to the admissions process.

 It’s a daunting task.
 So many universities.
 So many decisions to make.
 Where do you start?
 There’s the internet of course and many students conduct their research on the web - many more choose to attend UCAS fairs which are often organised as school/college visits.
 Attending university open days are an invaluable way to get a feel for what universities have to offer.
-Consider perhaps seeing at least three different universities to help decide what you do and don’t want from your university experience.

 All applications are submitted via UCAS.
-Applications open in early September each year and the deadline for most courses is The second week of January, although Medicine and Veterinary Medicine close earlier in the second week of October.
+Applications open in early September each year and the deadline for most courses is the second week of January, although Medicine and Veterinary Medicine close earlier in the second week of October.
 Most schools and colleges help students by insisting on a set of deadlines to support the application process and may encourage early applications.

 Students can make their “firm” choice and “insurance” choices.
 This means if they do not meet the requirements for their firm choice (eg they do not achieve the required grades requested by the university) they will, dependent on meeting that university’s requirements, be offered a place from their “insurance” choice.
 Students are able to track the progress of their applications using UCAS track.
 If a student meets the requirements of their firm choice they are guaranteed a place at that university.
 The UCAS deadline for replying to an offer that has been made before the end of March is early May.
 This gives students time to consider the correct choice for them.

 In England, for students applying to study at UK universities, everyone is eligible for a student loan.
 Students must apply for their loan by the end of May to guarantee payment at the start of term.
 It’s a good idea to get this done as soon as possible.
-There may be scholarships and bursaries available at Keele depending on your circumstances.
+There may be scholarships and bursaries available at Keele depending on circumstances.

 If students meet the conditions of their offer, they will have their place confirmed via UCAS.
-If the university needs any additional information from them (for example transcripts) we will be in contact directly, if not, the status of the application will be amended from conditional to unconditional and pre-arrival information will follow by email and post within a few days.
+If the university needs any additional information (for example transcripts) we will be in contact directly, if not, the status of the application will be amended from conditional to unconditional and pre-arrival information will follow by email and post within a few days.

 If they haven’t quite achieved the grades they were hoping for but have met the conditions of their insurance choice, their application will change to their insurance institution and be amended to unconditional and again, pre-arrival information will follow.